-Each capstone measures 24” x 24” x 4-9/16” and has a top ⅜” bevel.
+Each capstone measures 24” x 24” x 4.5” and has a top bevel.
 Each was polished on all sides, using a combination of CNC machinery and hand finishing.
-The precision afforded by the machinery allowed Bullseye to create an angled facet on the front of the capstones in order to accomodate a metal faceplate.
+The precision afforded by the machinery allowed Bullseye to create an angled facet on the front of the capstones in order to accommodate a metal faceplate.

 The gabions and capstones were installed in August 2017.
 During the day each glass block casts gorgeous color onto the river stones held in the gabion.